Chart Color Schemes

 Residential development activity is lower than average in Thomastown according to AreaSearch's national comparison of local real estate markets

-In FY-26 alone, there have been $44.8 million in commercial approvals, indicating robust local business investment.
-Compared to Greater Melbourne, Thomastown has significantly less development activity, with 73.0% fewer approvals per person, which typically reinforces demand and pricing for existing homes.
-New building activity comprises 44.0% detached dwellings and 56.0% townhouses or apartments, reflecting a shift towards compact living to offer affordable entry pathways for downsizers, investors, and first-time purchasers.
-This marks a significant change from the current housing mix of 84.0% houses.
-With around 267 people per dwelling approval, Thomastown exhibits a developing market.
-Population forecasts project Thomastown will gain 4,907 residents by 2041.
+The average construction cost value for new properties is $248,000, which is below the regional average, suggesting more affordable housing options for buyers.
+This financial year has seen $44.8 million in commercial approvals registered, indicating robust local business investment.
+Compared to Greater Melbourne, Thomastown has significantly less development activity, with 73.0% fewer approvals per person, which typically strengthens demand and prices for existing properties.
+The new building activity shows a split of 44.0% detached dwellings and 56.0% attached dwellings, reflecting a shift towards compact living that appeals to downsizers, investors, and first-time purchasers.
+This represents a considerable change from the current housing mix, which is predominantly houses (84.0%).
+With around 267 people per dwelling approval, Thomastown exhibits characteristics of a low-density area.

 Frequently Asked Questions - Development